 The Departments of Anesthesiology offer a number of services throughout their respective hospitals.
 The Anesthesiologists are constantly challenged to update their practices and offer different services which align with the changes in the nature of medicine and overall healthcare.

-Health Sciences North site has provided Royal College training in anesthesia for approximately 10 years.
+Health Sciences North (HSN) site has provided Royal College training in anesthesia for over 10 years.
 It is well known to be an outstanding clinical rotation.
-The service to education ratio is strongly in favour of education and the clinical faculties routinely receive outstanding evaluations.
+The service to education ratio is strongly in favour of education and the clinical faculty members routinely receive outstanding evaluations.

-SAH has been a home base for FPA residents for 4 years.
-We offer a balance of royal college trained anesthesiologists and family practice anesthesiologist with a low learner to staff ratio.
-This affords learners with a tremendous opportunity to enhance their education.
+We offer a balance of Royal College trained anesthesiologists and Family Practice Anesthesiologist with a low learner to staff ratio.
+This affords learners a tremendous opportunity to enhance their education.

 Preoperative Assessment Clinics

-In addition to the Pre-Anesthesia clinic rotation, the residents will be regularly scheduled in the clinic as they progress through the residency.
-There are a number of urgent inpatient consults which are handled on call and the residents will be the first to assess these patients.
+Residents will be regularly scheduled in the pre-anesthetic clinic as they progress through the residency.
+There are a number of urgent inpatient consults that are handled on call and the residents will be the first to assess these patients.

-HSN and Sault Area Hosptial have active obstetrical service.
+HSN and SAH have active obstetrical services.
 Residents often are called upon to place labor epidurals during the day and while on call.
 There is a staff person assigned to cover obstetrics 24 hours a day with an OB person during the daytime and the first call anesthesiologist after hours.
-We are involved in operative deliveries, planning of high risk deliveries and emergencies.
+We are involved in operative deliveries, planning of high-risk deliveries and emergencies.